10 Best (REALLY FREE) Password Managers in 2024

 Is Firefox Password Manager safe to use?

 Firefox Password Manager provides a good level of security with encrypted password storage, strong password generation, auto-fill, and online leak alerts.
 However, it doesn’t clearly specify the encryption type used and there’s no confirmed zero-knowledge policy.
-The absence of secure sharing and password security auditing are other areas where Firefox’s Password Manager falls short compared to other top free password managers like 1Password or Dashlane.
+The absence of secure sharing is another area where Firefox Password Manager falls short compared to other top free password managers like 1Password or Dashlane.

 Our Rank